aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 1. When projection is provided, the scope of the custom element, providing the projection is used.
 2. When projection is not provided, the scope of the inner custom element is used.
-3. The outer custom element can still access the inner scope using the `$host` keyword.
+3. The outer custom element can still access the inner scope using the `$host` keyword while projecting.

 These rules are explained with the following examples.